Associate Professor Amelia Thorpe

 Amelia Thorpe is Associate Professor in Law at UNSW, working in the areas of planning, property and local government law, legal geography and urban studies.
 Her research centres on frameworks for decision-making in contemporary cities – who gets to have a say, and how – and the ways in which those frameworks might contribute to social and environmental justice.
 Amelia’s approach is interdisciplinary, drawing on degrees in Architecture and City Policy as well as Law, and professional experience in public interest environmental law and in planning and urban development.

 In her book, Owning the Street: The Everyday Life of Property (MIT Press, 2020), Amelia examines how local, personal, and material understandings about belonging, ownership, and agency intersect with law to shape the city.
-Amelia's work is published in Australian and international journals including Planning Theory & Practice, Journal of Law & Society, Law & Society Review and Social & Legal Studies and she serves on the editorial boards of Australian Planner and Environmental & Planning Law Journal.
+Amelia's work is published in Australian and international journals including Journal of Law & Society, Law & Society Review, Social & Legal Studies, Planning Theory & Practice and Urban Studies and she serves on the editorial boards of Australian Planner and Environmental & Planning Law Journal.
 Some of Amelia’s publications can be downloaded for free from SSRN: http://ssrn.com/author=2832516

 Amelia joined UNSW Law in 2012, having worked previously as a director at the Environmental Defender’s Office, Australia’s largest and oldest public interest environmental law organisation.
 Amelia led the EDO’s legal outreach programs, including indigenous and community engagement in NSW and a capacity-building program for environmental law in the Pacific region, working primarily on climate change at national and international levels.